Grow Victoria’s Hemp Industry

 The government wanted more time to officially respond to the report, so we didn’t ask the Upper House to vote on our bill at the time.
 Then in June, the government came back.
 It gave ‘in principle’ support to six of the nine proposals in the report, including standalone hemp legislation — ‘in principle’ support means the government is still thinking how it could introduce these, but the minister did promise to fully implement two recommendations.

-The government has directed Agriculture Victoria to streamline the licensing process and its defined hemp products as part of the rural sector to goods can be produced on-farm — great news for cottage industries.
+The government then instructed Agriculture Victoria to make licensing easier and allow hemp products to be made on farms.
+This is great news for small businesses.
 It means famers can value add to their crop on-farm and walk away with more cash in their pocket.

 And we’ll keep asking the Victorian Government to lobby the Federal Government to support a national hemp industry, including changes for whole plant use, so hemp farmers can extract any medicinal cannabidiol and sell it.